FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/Using_CFT_services_in_C/t_capi2.md

     "title": "About cftapi2",
     "linkTitle": "About cftapi2",
     "weight": "310"
 }The catalog functions enable you to query and modify the catalog.
-These functions also include a method to recover information about the Transfer CFT{{< TransferCFT/componentshortname  >}} that is using the catalog.
+These functions also include a method to recover information about the {{< TransferCFT/axwayvariablesComponentShortName  >}} that is using the catalog.

 Additionally, the API catalog supports 32 character identifiers and 512 character file names.

 ## Return code values

-The return code values are available in the `cftapi2.h` header file, located in the `Transfer_CFT/home/inc` directory (for UNIX/Windows), in the section *Error code fields*.
+The return code values are available in the <span class="code">`cftapi2.h`</span> header file, located in the <span class="code">`Transfer_CFT/home/inc`</span> directory (for UNIX/Windows), in the section *Error code fields*.

 ## Data structure